fsdigitalllc/pancakes-builder/readme.md

 * CSS Optimization: automatically inlines critical CSS in the head of your page and then conditionally generates the non-critical stylesheet based on used components
 * Navigate between pages: easily browse between pages and sections on your site.
 * Mobile-preview: Quickly view the mobile versions of your page without opening Dev Tools.
-* Easily A/B test page layouts
+* Easily A/B test page layouts!